mark-orion/PiWifiCam/README.md

 # PiWifiCam
 A simple livestream application designed for the Raspberry Pi.
 This is an educational application with the focus on keeping the code simple and understandable.
-The application is basically the video streaming part of [STS-Pilot](https://github.com/mark-orion/STS-PiLot) without the robotics remote control components.
+The application is basically the video streaming part of [STS-PiLot](https://github.com/mark-orion/STS-PiLot) without the robotics remote control components.

 ## Features
 * Responsive (portrait and landscape mode) interface for use on desktops, laptops, tablets and phones.
 * Tested on Raspberry Pi 3 and Raspberry Pi Zero W.
 * Frontend requires only HTML, Javascript and CSS - no proprietary plugins needed.
 * Data and video connection is automatically reestablished after connection loss.
-* Threaded (fast, low latency) and non-threaded (slower, low CPU usage) video capture.
+* Threaded (fast, low latency) capture interface.
+* Alternative non-threaded (slower, low CPU usage) video capture for lower spec. computers like the Raspberry Pi Zero.
 * Use camera_cv.py for standard webcams.

 ## Requirements